 The 7D Experience at Pier 39 is a fun, interactive activity for the entire family.
-You can experience the Dark Ride, the LaZer Challenge, or both.
+You can experience the The Flyer, the Dark Ride, the LaZer Challenge, or all three.

 The LaZer Challenge puts you in a room full of lasers.
 Your goal is to get through the beams and click on a designated light button to move to the next phase.
 You can do this as an individual or as a team.
 Your goal is to finish as quickly as possible.

-During our visit, we tested out both the Dark Ride and the LaZer Challenge.
-Both were SO much fun and in addition the staff was super friendly!
+During our visit, we tested out all three of them.
+All three were SO much fun and in addition the staff was super friendly!

 I highly recommend this unique experience for individuals, couples, and those traveling with kids.

 Your adventure starts by selecting which movie/game interests you.
 Each day, they have a slightly different offering.
 Their most popular is "Zombies!", a game that takes you through the woods as you shoot zombies and try to save humans.

 "Gigamon" is one of their newest ones.
 During this game, you help save the humans from monsters and their leader, Gigamon.
 He is a huge green monster that is pretty scary!

 "Los Banditos" is one that is suited for younger kids.
 It still has all of the same action, but the movie itself is not as scary as the first two.
 During this game, you hunt for tin robots that are trying to steal the humans' loot.